-In this regard we note the following: If it is assumed that within the circumbinary model the eccentricity for G188.95+0.89 is the same as within our simple CWB model, the time dependence of the accretion rate should be somewhere between the two cases presented in Fig. 2 by Artymowicz & Lubow (1996).
-It can therefore be expected that, as in the case for an eccentricity of 0.1, there will still be a significant time lag in the accretion rate onto the two stars.
+In this regard we note the following.
+If it is assumed that within the circumbinary model the eccentricity for G188.95+0.89 is the same as within our simple CWB model, the time dependence of the accretion rate should be somewhere between the two cases presented in Figure 2 by Artymowicz & Lubow (1996).
+It can therefore be expected that, as in the case of an eccentricity of 0.1, there will still be a significant time lag in the accretion rate onto the two stars.
 Since the heating of the dust depends on the emission from the accretion shocks associated with both stars, it is necessary to consider the time dependence of the total accretion rate and not that of the individual stars.
-Due to the time lag between the accretion rates of the two individual stars, the time dependence of the total accretion rate in the system for an eccentricity of 0.1, will therefore not have the sinusoidal-like pattern that applies to the two stars individually but will deviate significantly from it.
+Due to the time lag between the accretion rates of the two individual stars, the time dependence of the total accretion rate in the system for an eccentricity of 0.1 will therefore not have the sinusoidal-like pattern that applies to the two stars individually but will deviate significantly from it.
 Although the time lag decreases with increasing eccentricity, it is expected that there will also be a significant time lag for an eccentricity of about 0.35 resulting in the total accretion rate not having a sinusoidal character.
 The question that obviously follows is how, for low eccentricity binaries, the accretion rate and the maser flare profile are coupled?

-5. Conclusions
+5. CONCLUSIONS

-In view of the comparison between the model results and the observed maser flares we conclude that the simple toy model based on aspects of a CWB system can explain the different flaring behaviour of the masers in G9.62+0.20E and G188.95+0.89.
-It was also shown that the decay of the $11.405 \,\mathrm{km \ s^{-1}}$ maser in G188.95+0.89 can be explained very well in terms of the recombination of ionized gas.
-For G188.95+0.89 it seems as if the behaviour of all the masers in this source can be understood in terms of changes in electron density in different parts of the background H II region.
-In the case of G9.62+0.20E the simple CWB model reproduce the flares of 12.2 GHz masers for six consecutive flares.
-Qualitatively the CWB model can also explain the slow increase of some of the 6.7 GHz masers in G9.62+0.20E.
-Also in this case does it seem that the behaviour of the masers can be understood in terms of changes in the electron density in different parts of the H II region.
+In view of the comparison between the model results and the observed maser flares, we conclude that the simple toy model based on aspects of a CWB system can explain the different flaring behavior of the masers in G9.62+0.20E and G188.95+0.89.
+It was also shown that the decay of the 11.405 km s-1 maser in G188.95+0.89 can be explained very well in terms of the recombination of ionized gas.
+For G188.95+0.89, it seems as if the behavior of all the masers in this source can be understood in terms of changes in electron density in different parts of the background HII region.
+In the case of G9.62+0.20E, the simple CWB model reproduces the flares of 12.2 GHz masers for six consecutive flares.
+Qualitatively, the CWB model can also explain the slow increase of some of the 6.7 GHz masers in G9.62+0.20E.
+Also in this case it does seem that the behavior of the masers can be understood in terms of changes in the electron density in different parts of the HII region.

 The working hypothesis under which the above calculations were made was that both systems are colliding-wind binaries.
 The question is whether it can be concluded from the above comparisons of the model result with the data that this is indeed the case.
 Our simple toy model does not really answer this question.
-Apart from the orbital motion which determines the pulse shape and the physics involved in Eq.
-1, we have not truely modeled a CWB system.
-More detailed modeling involving the interaction of the winds, the temperature distribution of the shocked gas, and the calculation and propagation of the spectral energy distribution of radiation emitted by the hot shocked gas are aspects which still need to be done.
-The fact that it seems possible to explain widely different masers light curves such as that of G9.62+0.20E and G188.95+0.89, is sufficient motivation to persue such more detailed calculations.
+Apart from the orbital motion which determines the pulse shape and the physics involved in Equation (1), we have not truly modeled a CWB system.
+More detailed modeling involving the interaction of the winds, the temperature distribution of the shocked gas, and the calculation and propagation of the spectral energy distribution of radiation emitted by the hot-shocked gas still needs to be done.
+The fact that it seems possible to explain widely different maser light curves such as that of G9.62+0.20E and G188.95+0.89 is sufficient motivation to pursue such more detailed calculations.